-If you don’t protect yourself, you could join the 13.1 million Americans Javelin Strategy & Research reported got hit by identity thieves in 2015.
+If you don’t protect yourself, you could join the millions of Americans who reported they got hit by identity thieves.

 “Because merchants are trying to make it easier for consumers to shop online and on their phones, all your credentials are stored online, including payment information, and you don’t even need a basket — just click a button and boom, you get charged.
 Because they have gone down this path of making things easier to purchase online, it makes it easier for the fraudsters to get to the data,” said Aufseeser.

 Consumers are turning to their phones more often to manage their finances, from depositing funds to paying bills to splitting dinner and a movie among friends.
 Mobile payment apps are growing in popularity, particularly among Millennials.
-A 2014 survey by FICO found that 32% of consumers 18 to 34 had used some kind of mobile payment app, and 23% had used a peer-to-peer lending app.
+A survey by FICO found that 32% of consumers 18 to 34 had used some kind of mobile payment app, and 23% had used a peer-to-peer lending app.
 According to consulting firm Accenture, 94% of consumers under 35 access their banking services through the Web and mobile apps.
-Accenture also estimates that mobile wallet transactions will explode to 1.31 billion by 2019, up from 240 million in 2014.

 Don’t be a victim!
 Here are 4 ways to protect yourself and your finances:

 People who are not careful about how they use their mobile payment apps, where they use them and how they manage their mobile devices, are putting themselves at risk.
 For starters, avid users of mobile payment services should always keep their mobile operating system, or OS, up to date.
 Ignoring updates for Android or iOS means ignoring free security patches for vulnerabilities hackers already know how to exploit.